Article Translations: (Spanish)

 We all have our own comfort foods.
 Interestingly, they may vary according to moods and gender.
 One study found that happy people seem to want to eat things like pizza, while sad people prefer ice cream and cookies.
 Bored people crave salty, crunchy things, like chips.
 Researchers also found that guys seem to prefer hot, homemade comfort meals, like steaks and casseroles.
 Girls go for chocolate and ice cream.

-This brings up a curious question: Does no one take comfort in carrots and celery sticks?
-Researchers are looking into that, too.
-What they're finding is that high-fat foods, like ice cream, may activate certain chemicals in the body that create a sense of contentment and fulfillment.
+This can make you wonder: Why does no one take comfort in carrots and celery sticks?
+High-fat foods, like ice cream, may activate chemicals in the body that create a sense of contentment and fulfillment.
 This almost addictive quality may actually make you reach for these foods again when feeling upset.

 Physical Hunger vs. Emotional Hunger

 We're all emotional eaters to some extent (who hasn't suddenly found room for dessert after a filling dinner?).
-But for some people, emotional eating can be a real problem, causing serious weight gain or cycles of binging and purging.
+But for some people, emotional eating can be a real problem, causing serious weight gain or cycles of binge eating.

-The trouble with emotional eating (aside from the health issues) is that once the pleasure of eating is gone, the feelings that cause it remain.
+The trouble with emotional eating is that once the pleasure of eating is gone, the feelings that cause it remain.
 And you often may feel worse about eating the amount or type of food you did.
 That's why it helps to know the differences between physical hunger and emotional hunger.

 Next time you reach for a snack, check in and see which type of hunger is driving it.